yhc2717/starter-hugo-research-group/content/authors/赵欣欣/_index.md

 ---
 # Display name
-title: Xinin Zhao
+title: Xinxin Zhao

 # Username (this should match the folder name)
 authors:
-  - Xinin Zhao
+  - Xinxin Zhao

 # Is this the primary user of the site?
 superuser: false